-What to Include in the Employee Disciplinary Action Form
+What to Include in Employee Disciplinary Action Form

-Typically, an employee disciplinary action form should contain the following information:
+Typically, a disciplinary action form should contain the following information:

 - The name of the employee, their employment number, position, and other personal details.